 I’m sure Mike, our knowledgeable docent, offered a story or anecdote about Jonah’s but I honestly can’t remember anything he said.
 I was too busy trying to mind my manners and not lick the ramekin that the delectable shrimp and grits were served in.

 We walked through Relish, a local store on Main Street that has some of the cutest Southern-themed houseware and décor.
 We were ushered to the back of the store where there was a little tasting area set up for us.
 It was there, that we got to sample some of the world-famous artisan cheeses made by the local Sweet Grass Dairy company.
-I believe the Sweet Grass Dairy storefront was closed on the day that we visited.
+The Sweet Grass Dairy storefront was closed the day that we visited.
 If you’re interested in trying these cheeses, they’re sold at Whole Foods.
-So, check out Whole Foods near you.

 George and Louie’s is a cute seafood restaurant that looks like it was lifted from the pages of an Ernest Hemingway novel.
 It might have been the floor to ceiling windows and palm trees out front that made me think of Hemingway.
 But I digress, the cool marquee outside looked like it used to belong to a retro gas station.
 This casual eatery has indoor and outdoor seating.